Diabetes type 2: should I take insulin?

 Insulin is a hormone that your body makes to keep the amount of glucose (sugar) in your blood steady.
 If you have type 2 diabetes your body doesn't make enough insulin, or the insulin it does make doesn't work properly.
 This means that too much glucose builds up in your bloodstream.
 This can make you ill.

 The insulin you take for diabetes is made in a laboratory to be as much like natural human insulin as possible.
 It works in the same way to keep your blood sugar under control.

 You can't take insulin as a tablet, because the digestive juices in your stomach would destroy the insulin.
-It’s usually taken as an shot.
-You might worry about the idea of giving yourself an shot.
+It’s usually taken as an injection.
+You might worry about the idea of giving yourself an injection.

 But there are special devices made for people with diabetes who need to take insulin.
 These devices make injecting insulin much easier and the needles are very thin.
 So it shouldn’t hurt and you will probably find you soon get used to it.

 Some people with diabetes need to use a device called an insulin pump.
 This is a small machine about the size of a pack of cards that regularly delivers small amounts of insulin into the body through a tube that goes into the skin.